Creating an Appropriate Ticket

 As a result of such tickets, it took extra time to ask the customer for more information about the issue before we were able to debug it and resolve it.

-If you didn’t know already, you can format the text in the description field.
+You can format the text in the description field.
 You can make text bold, underlined, italicised, create ordered and unordered lists, headings and tables, amongst many other things.
-You can use this guide to help you with text formatting in Redmine.